MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

-* *sarracenia.flowcb.gather.file.File*  is a class that implements file posting and directory watching, in the sense of a callback that implements the *gather* entry point, by reading a file system and building a list of messages for processing.
+* *sarracenia.flowcb.gather.file.File*  is a class that implements file posting and directory watching, in the sense of a callback that implements the *gather* entry point, by reading a file system and building a list of notification messages for processing.

-* *sarracenia.flowcb.gather.message.Message* is a class that implements reception of messages from message queue protocol flows.
+* *sarracenia.flowcb.gather.message.Message* is a class that implements reception of notification messages from message queue protocol flows.

 * *sarracenia.flowcb.nodupe.NoDupe* This modules removes duplicates from message flows based on Integrity checksums.

-* *sarracenia.flowcb.post.message.Message* is a class that implements posting messages to Message queue protocol flows
+* *sarracenia.flowcb.post.message.Message* is a class that implements posting notification messages to Message queue protocol flows

-* *sarracenia.flowcb.retry.Retry* when the transfer of a file fails, Sarracenia needs to persist the relevant message to a state file for a later time when it can be tried again.
+* *sarracenia.flowcb.retry.Retry* when the transfer of a file fails, Sarracenia needs to persist the relevant notification message to a state file for a later time when it can be tried again.
 This class implements that functionality.